NCGAS/CEWiT-REU-Identifying-datasets-in-SRA-using-Jetstream/README.md

     - Click "Save and Launch" to start the job Documentation on how to use the gateway is also available [here](https://www.searchsra.org/pages/documentation).

 3. Once the searchSRA job is completed, download the output "results.txt".
-This file contains a link where the results are stored, and other inforamtion. \      \
+This file contains a link where the results are stored, and other inforamtion. \
+For example, \
-For example, here is the format of the results.txt file \
+Here is the format of the results.txt file \
 results_url = http://IPaddress/results/c800788d-3146-4ad6-8529-aa76d83d6694/results.zip \
 results_size = 548M \
 total_compute_hours = 120.49